iotaledger/iota-area-codes/README.md

 # IOTA Area Codes (IAC)

-This package contains a JavaScript implementation of IOTA Area Codes (IAC) as proposed here <https://github.com/iota-community/iota-area-codes> by Lewis Freiberg.

-IACs are a method for encoding a geo-location as Trytes for use in IOTA transactions, it is based on <https://en.wikipedia.org/wiki/Open_Location_Code>
+IACs are a method for tagging IOTA transactions with a geo-location, which allows them to be fetched based on their location.
+IACs are currently based on [Open Location Codes](https://en.wikipedia.org/wiki/Open_Location_Code), also known as Plus codes, which were created by Google Zurich in 2014.
 For a more detailed explanation of IACs, please read [./docs/iota-area-codes.md](./docs/iota-area-codes.md)

+This package contains a JavaScript implementation of IOTA Area Codes (IAC) as proposed [here](https://github.com/iota-community/iota-area-codes) by Lewis Freiberg.

 ## Installing